AndersSchmidtHansen/TheStartupJigsaw/README.md

 ## Founder(s)
 ### Piece #3: Determination trumps Intelligence
 It is always good to be smart, but determination seems to be the most important trait for a founder.
-[3]
+[Source] [3]

 ## Team